deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “Inventing new artforms in breakin’ you like you deserve.
 And I still have hope, maybe you’ll fuck up one day.”

-“...Don’t you have a wife to spend time with?”
+“…Don’t you have a wife to spend time with?”

 “You can see why these social calls irritate me so.
 I could be eating a steak, or reading a book, or screwing my wonderful Claire *totally* silly, or going to a play beforehand…”